 Persons successfully completing graduate work in the college have traditionally been prepared to serve as leaders in the business world, private sector organizations, and academic institutions.
 Anyone interested in graduate programs should consult the Graduate School catalog section for information about university requirements for master's and doctoral degrees.

-Master of Science Degree.
 The Master of Science degree has majors in environmental design; nutritional sciences; family and consumer sciences education; human development and family studies; marriage and family therapy; personal financial planning; and hospitality and retail management.

-Doctoral Degree.
 The Doctor of Philosophy degree has majors in interior and environmental design, nutritional sciences, family and consumer sciences education, hospitality administration, human development and family studies, personal financial planning, and marriage and family therapy.

-Admission.
-Admission to master’s and doctoral programs requires the recommendation of the department as well as approval of the graduate dean.
+Admission to master's and doctoral programs requires the recommendation of the department as well as approval of the graduate dean.
 Applicants should contact the program director or the chairperson of the department offering the specialization for college and departmental guidelines.

 The courses are taught by several universities, but students enroll and pay for all their courses through the university where they have been admitted.
 Students therefore have the advantage of receiving coordinated, diverse, high-quality instruction from topic experts at several universities without the hassle and expense of figuring out each institution's admissions, enrollment, payment, and transcript transfer processes.